-Although the FCC did not mandate the method to provide number portability, it did establish a schedule specifying the dates when companies would be required to implement long-term number The FCC believed that requiring implementation of portability. long-term number portability by a date certain is consistent with the Act's requirements that LECs, including CMRS providers, offer number portability as soon as they can do so.
-This will advance the Act's goal of encouraging competition in the local exchange The schedule requires LECs operating in the 100 largest metropolitan statistical areas (MSAs) to offer long-term service provider number portability commencing on October 1, 1997 and concluding by December 31, 1998.
-After December 31, 1998, each LEC must make long-term number portability available in smaller MSAs within six months after a specific request by another telecommunications carrier in the areas in which the requesting carrier is operating or plans to operate.
-Although the FCC has established the schedule for implementation of number portability, it strongly encourages carriers to provide such portability before the FCC imposed deadlines.
-Table A shows the schedule for the areas in Florida that are included in the largest 100 MSAs.
+Although the FCC did not mandate the method to provide number portability, it did establish a schedule specifying the dates when companies would be required to implement long-term number portability.
+The FCC believed that requiring implementation of long-term number portability by a date certain is consistent with the Act's requirements that LECs, including CMRS providers, offer number portability as soon as they can do so.
+This will advance the Act's goal of encouraging competition in the local exchange market.